New Tax Regime Vs Old Tax Regime for FY 2025-26 (AY 2026-27)

 About the Old Tax Regime

-The old tax regime was in place before the introduction of the new tax regime in the Union Budget 2023.
-It has five old tax slab rates that range between 0% to 30%.
+The old tax regime was in place before the introduction of the new tax regime in the Union Budget 2020.
+It has five old tax slab rates ranging from 0% to 30%.

 In this regime, the initial tax exemption limit for you is Rs.
 2.5 lakhs, with an additional standard deduction of Rs.
 50,000.